Red Rocks Park in Jefferson County, Colorado — The American Mountains (Southwest)

 (Prunus Virginiana) This shrub can grow to a tree size of about 15 feet but more often is found in loose thickets where it rarely exceeds 9 to 10 feet.
 It is primarily found on hillsides, in canyons and along streams.
 The fruit has a bitter, astringent taste if eaten before it is ripe, giving rise to the name chokecherry.
 Native Americans within its range ate it either fresh or dried.

 Location.
 39° 39.835′ N, 105° 12.195′ W. Marker is in Red Rocks Park, Colorado, in Jefferson County.
-Marker can be reached from the intersection of Trading Post Road Touch for map.
+Marker can be reached from the intersection of Trading Post Road and Ship Rock Road.
+Touch for map.
 Marker is in this post office area: Morrison CO 80465, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
 Red Rocks Amphitheatre (approx. ¼ mile away); Front Range Foothills (approx. 0.6 miles away); Cretaceous Time (approx. one mile away); The Rocky Mountains (approx. 1.1 miles away); Volcanic Ash (approx. 1.1 miles away); Brontosaur Bulges (approx. 1.1 miles away); Rock Deformation (approx. 1.1 miles away); Late Jurassic Time (approx. 1.1 miles away).

 Also see . . .

 1. Red Rocks Park Information.
 (Submitted on July 20, 2012, by Kevin W. of Stafford, Virginia.)

 2. Wikipedia entry for Red Rocks Park.
 (Submitted on July 20, 2012, by Kevin W. of Stafford, Virginia.)